kaishengyao/courses/Papers.md

 1. https://arxiv.org/pdf/1803.08419.pdf

 This is a summary of the up-to-date work on conversational agent.
 I especially like the discussion of incorporating knowledge into conversational agent, aka. grounding.
 One method is using a ngram from query to link common sense knoweledge, from which a neural network model generates responses informatively.

+## Edge Device

+1. Text classification and sentence-level classification model on server-less.
+However, the model is still too large with 200M byte. ( https://arxiv.org/pdf/2103.10673.pdf)